Currently booking from January 2021

 My training courses include training Retailers and Baby Product manufacturers as well as training Peer Supporters to work in other Sling Libraries or other parent-related fields.
 To date I have trained Doulas, Breastfeeding Counsellors, Retailers, Manufacturers, Health Care Practitioners, Post-natal Fitness Instructors, Childcare Practitioners and many more.

-Courses are either hosted at my home in Petersfield, Hampshire or at a venue chosen by you.
+Courses are either hosted at my shop Bambino Baby in Petersfield, Hampshire or at a venue chosen by you.

 Click on the section you’d like to find out about, or scroll to read it all: